How to Get Here

 Two of the most common questions I receive from prospective guests are “Where are you out of?” and “how do I get to the Tugboat?”

 Prince Rupert is serviced by Canada’s international Airline, Air Canada and can be accessed from all major cities in the USA and abroad.
-We have travel agents who have special adventure rates from the United States to Prince Rupert and we recommend considering these options as the savings can be considerate.
+We have travel agents who offer special adventure rates from the United States to Prince Rupert.
+We recommend considering these options as the savings can be significant.

-Westwind has also made arrangements with Vancouver Airport and Prince Rupert area hotels that offer you a special Tugboat rate while also shuttling you to and from your connecting flights, storing your frozen and professionally packaged catch and offering you free vehicle parking while gone on your tugboat adventure.
+Pacific Tugboat has also made arrangements with Vancouver Airport and Prince Rupert area hotels that offer you a special tugboat rate while also shuttling you to and from your connecting flights, storing your frozen and professionally packaged catch and offering you free vehicle parking while gone on your tugboat adventure.

-To ease your travel plans, Westwind in association with British Columbia’s largest regional airline, Pacific Coastal Airlines has reserved space for all guests on very comfortable land based aircraft for flights from Vancouver B.C. to the Bella Bella airport.
-A five-minute shuttle follows the flight taking guests to the vessel at dockside where Westwind’s crew is waiting to greet you.
-Guests need only make arrangements to get to Vancouver B.C. which can be easily accessed from anywhere in North America.
+To ease your travel plans, Pacific Tugboat Adventures in association with British Columbia’s largest regional airline, Pacific Coastal Airlines has reserved space for all guests on very comfortable land based aircraft for flights from Vancouver B.C. to the Bella Bella airport.
+The flight is a little more than an hour.
+A fifteen minute shuttle after landing takes guests to the vessel at dockside where Pacific Tugboat Adventures’ crew is waiting to greet you.
+You need only make arrangements to get to Vancouver B.C. which can be easily accessed from anywhere in North America.